Managing data FAIRly to get to 100% reproducibility.

 Increasingly, the data revolution triggered by the human genome project, and later by high-throughput next-generation sequencing, has propelled us towards a big data-driven discovery paradigm dominated by diverse R&D teams made of experimental biologists, bioinformaticians, and data scientists.
 The exponential growth in data comes with a real opportunity to tie down the molecular underpinnings of disease to phenotypic traits and patient outcomes.
 Notably, our increasing ability to rapidly mine the data is hailed to be the panacea for declining R&D productivity.

 Unsurprisingly, this opportunity comes with its own set of challenges.
 A single experiment in pre-clinical research today can produce TBs of data.
-This data are accumulating in the ever-growing public data repositories.
+This data continues to accumulate in ever-growing public data repositories.
 The data explosion has reignited the conversation on establishing rigorous standards for the reproducibility of computational pipelines in biomedical sciences.
 As data continues to grow in volume and complexity, it has been widely acknowledged that data access, use, and management are not isolated goals, rather a critical requirement for enabling innovation and discovery.

 Are you playing FAIR?